 There’s something to be said about listening to music on vinyl.
 Purists argue that sound quality is unparalleled, that record players exude a warmth not found with digital mediums, and that the pops and crackles only serve to add character to recorded works.
 Others prefer the physicality of owning music on record, and take solace in the ability to support artists by buying LPs straight from small labels.

 Of course, there’s no right turntable for everyone.
-For those starting out, or anyone who appreciates portability and the novelty of battery power, the Crosley Messenger ($80, above) offers serious flexibility.
-If portability isn’t important, the fancier pre-amped Keepsake Deluxe ($170) provides plug-and-play simplicity in a quality package.
+For those starting out, or anyone who appreciates portability and the novelty of battery power, the Crosley Messenger offers serious flexibility.
+If portability isn’t important, the fancier pre-amped Keepsake Deluxe delivers plug-and-play simplicity in a quality package.

 Why not give the gift of wireless sound this Christmas?
-Bluetooth technology has come on leaps and bounds since pricey wireless speakers first hit the shelves, and it’s now possible to buy some surprisingly punchy, room-filling solutions — depending on how much you want to spend.
+Bluetooth technology has come on leaps and bounds since pricey wireless speakers first hit the shelves, and it’s now possible to buy some surprisingly punchy, room-filling solutions to suit all budgets.

-At the lowest end of the spectrum are cheaper solutions like the best-selling DKnight Magicbox II ($32.99, above).
-This speaker includes a built in microphone for taking calls on your phone, 10w RMS output and manages up to 10 hours of playtime using the fairly power-efficient Bluetooth 4.0 standard — but don’t expect too much in the sound quality department.
+At the lower end of the spectrum are cheaper solutions like the best-selling Big MagicBox.
+This speaker outputs 20W, includes a 4000mAh rechargeable battery and manages up to 12 hours of playtime using the power-efficient Bluetooth 4.0 standard — but don’t expect too much in the sound quality department.

-If you’re looking for something a little more substantial than a stocking filler, Bose produce a range of portable speakers starting at $129.99 for the SoundLink I. If you’ve ever taken a listen to one of Bose’s small-yet-mighty speakers, you’ll know the company packs surprisingly good sound quality and volume into such a tiny package.
+If you’re looking for something a little more substantial than a stocking filler, Bose produces a range of portable speakers like the Soundlink (below).
+If you’ve ever listened to one of Bose’s small-yet-mighty speakers, you’ll know the company packs a surprisingly good punch into such a tiny package.

 That usually means opting for studio-grade headphones or monitors, which don’t try to augment the bass or add unnecessary punch to the treble.
 One such company that’s made a name for itself with quality, hand-assembled, American-made headphones is Grado Labs, based out of Brooklyn, New York.

-Even its most basic of models — like the SR60e ($79, above) and SR80e ($99) — provide a much sought-after, balanced response, and exceptional clarity for their price range.
+Even its most basic of models — like the SR60e and SR80e — provide a much sought-after, balanced response, and exceptional clarity for their price range.
 What’s more, they ooze style with an iconic, adjustable design and fake leather headband that ensures a comfortable listening experience.